 It wasn’t working for my client, Miranda.
-She’d gotten the degree and was doing well in her role at a Big Four accounting firm—but something was missing.
+She’d gotten her degree and was doing well in her role at a Big Four accounting firm, but something was missing.

 Sure, she could keep going, receive generous compensation, and continue to advance.
 But deep down inside, no fireworks were going off; she couldn’t see herself on this path for the long term.

 But like so many other employees who feel stuck, she didn’t know how to make a career pivot.
 On one hand, she wanted to reach for the stars, but on the other, she knew that she had limited experience in a specific industry and needed to be realistic about what she could pursue.
 Ultimately, she wanted to land a financial leadership role in the healthcare industry.

 What Miranda learned is that if you want to change something; for example, chart a new path, ditch a boring job, or pivot in your career, you’ve got to start by setting a goal.

 By working toward a goal, you end up getting much more than your desired outcome.
 Setting and achieving meaningful career goals provides three essential career nutrients: increased job satisfaction, higher self-esteem, and improved quality of your life.

 But how do you form a right-size goal that’s ambitious, but doesn’t overwhelm you?
 Here are a few tips to help you truly understand how to achieve goals.

 You Need Clarity

 Studies show you’re more likely to succeed when your career goals are specific.
 So, start by peering into the future and creating a vision for your ideal self and career.
 What would that look like in one, three, or five years?